John Pont: Coaching

 He was the only Indiana University coach to take a team to the Rose Bowl.
 Later in his career, Pont was recruited to start a football program at Cincinnati's College of Mount St. Joseph.
 He later served as coach and consultant in creating a semi-professional football league in Japan.
 He was honored as NCAA Division I-A coach of the year in 1967, the year his Hoosiers appeared in the Rose Bowl.
 He was a member of the Cradle of Coaches and the Miami and Indiana Athletic Halls of Fame as well as Mid-American Conference Hall of Fame and the Indiana Football Hall of Fame.

-Death
+He went 6–4 in 1968.
+It would be the last winning season he had as a college coach, with Pont having just two winning seasons at Indiana.
+Despite rumors that he would stay at Indiana, Pont signed a five-year contract to succeed Alex Agase at Northwestern University on December 23, 1972.
+He announced on November 14, 1977, that he would remain as athletic director while relinquishing his head coaching duties effective at the end of the season.
+Rick Venturi succeeded him seventeen days later on December 1.
+Both Pont and Venturi were dismissed on November 18, 1980, after the Wildcats went 1–31–1 within a three-year span culminating with a 0–11 campaign and a twenty-game losing streak.
+Additionally, all but one of the black players on the football team had protested against the unequal treatment of African-American student athletes within the program.

+Personal life and death

-Pont died at his home in Oxford, Ohio on July 1, 2008.
+Pont died at his home in Oxford, Ohio, on July 1, 2008.

+Pont's grandson, also named John Pont, is the head football coach for Oberlin College, a position he has held since 2023.